Merkoba/Meltdown/commands.md

 ---

+### deleteabove

+Delete items above this item.
+You can use a specific number, or words like 'first' and 'last'

+---

+### deletebelow

+Delete items below this item.
+You can use a specific number, or words like 'first' and 'last'

+---

-### keep
+### deleteothers

-Remove all items except this one.
+Delete the other items.
 You can use a specific number, or words like 'first' and 'last'

 ---